jolivain/glslsandbox-player/README.md

 changed to try to load only one DRM driver, setting the driver name to the environement variable `GLSLSANDBOX_PLAYER_DRM_DRIVER`.

+glslsandbox-player will select, by default, the first connected DRM connector for display output.
+In case of multiple display system, this behavior can be changed by setting the desired connector ID to the `GSP_DRM_CONN` environment variable (ex: `export GSP_DRM_CONN=42`).
+Valid connector IDs can be found with the `modetest` command.

+The default display mode (resolution) is the one marked as "preferred" by the DRM driver (see `modetest` output).
+This mode can be changed by setting the mode name in the `GSP_DRM_MODE` environment variable (ex:
+`export GSP_DRM_MODE="640x480"`).

 Adding a New Native Windowing Library to glslsandbox-player
 -----------------------------------------------------------